yousofkortam/xjudge-web/README.md

 To install the project, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-github-username/XJudge.git`
+1. Clone the repository: `git clone https://github.com/yousofkortam/xjudge-web.git`
-2. Navigate to the project directory: `cd XJudge`
+2. Navigate to the project directory: `cd xjudge-web`
 3. Install dependencies: `npm install`
 4. Run the development server: `ng serve`